arcadeh5games/unity-optimizations-package-for-webgl/README.md

 ## CrazyGames

 We can also help your game become popular on the web.
 You can submit your game on CrazyGames [here](https://developer.crazygames.com/).

+## Examples

+we use such assets optimized tech to reduce the package size as more as possible, and keep a good game play experience at the same time.
+If you check it on [Arcadeh5 Games](https://www.arcadeh5.com/).